 Maya Jasanoff Reviews, Sarah Cole's new book: Inventing Tomorrow: H.G.
-Wells and the Twentieth Century
+Wells and the Twentieth Century for The New York Review.

 Would anything about this strange moment have surprised H.G.
 Wells?
 He was called “the man who invented tomorrow” because he seemed to have the future figured out.
 From his pages tumbled forth ideas for the air conditioner, the television, and the Internet, for servantless households, for mixed hot-and-cold taps—and for the arsenal of modern warfare.
 He anticipated aerial combat before there were airplanes and was credited by Winston Churchill with dreaming up the concept of the tank.
 In his 1914 novel The World Set Free, he described the detonation of an “atomic bomb.”